tito-arch/BABC-2/content/posts/microsoft-copilot.md

 # What is microsoft co-pilot?

 If you are a developer, you pretty much guessed it already.
-Co-pilot is an AI assistant that helps one to write code just from reading the comments or even giving the right
+Co-pilot is an AI assistant that helps one to write code just from reading the comments or even giving the right code suggestions.

-code suggestions.a more familiar example is chat gpt, but the difference is that co-pilot is more focused on writing code and nothing else, but code.
+A more familiar example is chat gpt, but the difference is that co-pilot is more focused on writing code and nothing else, but code.

 related: if you want to know more about chat GPT read more on [_Exploring the Capabilities of Chat GPT a comprehensive guide_](https://www.blog.bunnieabc.com/posts/what-is-chat-gpt-and-why-you-need-it/)